BAINZ JEWLZ

 The exhibition will showcase Baines’ study of archaeological gold jewellery and his internationally recognised practical research into archaeometallurgy.
 This scholarship grounds Baines’ own craft practice, connecting his work to ancient histories whilst also providing him a platform on which to consider and discuss contemporary issues.

-Emeritus Professor Robert Baines is an internationally recognised senior artist and creative researcher.
-Baines’s multifaceted practice encompasses his work as an artist-goldsmith, his world leading scholarship in archaeometallurgy, and as a leading voice into the field of contemporary craft.
-Baines has been heralded as the foremost goldsmithing expert in Australia and in 2010 The Australia Design Centre made Robert Baines a Living Treasure: Master of Australian Craft.
+Emeritus Professor Robert Baines OAM is an internationally recognised senior artist, creative researcher and a leading voice in the field of contemporary craft.
+His multifaceted practice encompasses his work as an artist-goldsmith, as well as his world leading scholarship in archaeometallurgy.
+Baines has been heralded as the foremost goldsmithing expert in Australia and in 2010, the Australian Design Centre named Robert Baines a Living Treasure: Master of Australian Craft.

 Intricate unconventional jewellery piece.
 Robert Baines, Perception 1, neckpiece, 2015, silver, electroplate, powdercoat, 180 x 175 x 90 mm.
 Image courtesy of the artist.